EMDR Therapy: Treatment For Trauma, Anxiety, And PTSD In The UK

 Who is a good candidate for eye movement desensitization and reprocessing for trauma?

-In an EMDR session, the therapist may begin by making sure the client is comfortable and knows what to expect.
+In an EMDR therapy session, the therapist may begin by making sure the client is comfortable and knows what to expect.
 To get started, the provider may ask the client to speak about their traumatic experience, focusing on how it made them feel and what sensations they notice in their body.
 The therapist can then begin the eye movement or tapping while the client is speaking.
 The client has the power to pause or stop the eye movements and the treatment itself at any point if needed.
 According to the EMDR International Association, the typical session for this type of therapy tends to last 60 to 90 minutes.
-In addition, many clients don’t see results until they’ve had at least a few sessions.
+In addition, many clients don’t see results until they’ve had at least a few EMDR sessions.

 EMDR research

-Considerations for EMDR therapy UK
+Considerations for EMDR therapy in the UK

 EMDR is a type of therapy practiced in the UK and around the world.
 However, not every healthcare provider is qualified to offer this service.
 According to the EMDR Association UK, a provider must have completed an EMDR Europe-authorized training in order to practice this type of care.
 They should generally also be registered with a professional body like the Health and Care Professions Council (HCPC) or the British Association of Counselling and Psychotherapy (BACP).
-Receiving EMDR treatment from someone who is not qualified could be harmful to your mental and emotional well-being, so confirming qualifications before receiving treatment can be important.
+Receiving EMDR treatment from someone who is not qualified could be harmful to your mental and emotional well-being, so confirming a therapist's qualifications before receiving treatment is important.

 Seeking support from a therapist for trauma and other mental health challenges

 A therapist can be an important resource for those who are living with traumatic memories or symptoms of a condition like PTSD.
-Whether they use EMDR or another modality, they can often help individuals address past trauma, develop healthy coping mechanisms, and work toward healing.
+Whether they use EMDR or another modality, therapists can often help individuals address past trauma, develop healthy coping mechanisms, and work toward healing.
 In the UK, eligible residents can receive free mental health care through the NHS.
-Paid care is also available outside of the NHS through independent providers.
+Paid care is also available outside of the NHS through independent UK providers.
 Online therapy through a virtual therapy service is another option.

 Can EMDR be done with a therapist online?